vahidhedayati/mailinglist/README.md

 Ok This now calls on a totally new method since uploading a file does not work too well with javascript serialization or JSON etc.
 So how to get around this was to write a new _modaliframe.gsp which simply loads up the upload form as a url wihin an iframe on the modal segment that would normally load the form
-The actual repsponse is as per normal i.e. if it was outside of modal, so it posts and shows the show page for record, to close this modal two close buttons provided at top and bottom.
+The actual response is as per normal i.e. if it was outside of modal, so it posts and shows the show page for record, to close this modal two close buttons provided at top and bottom.
 These call dynamicCloseModal() function which like above actually now close this modal and as above the information produced on first go for producing iframe data is cloned and put back after is cloned.
-As above the actual div containing the list of CSV files (checkboxes is now updated) No refreshes occur during this process
+As above the actual div containing the list of CSV files (checkboxes is now updated)

+No refreshes occur during this process